19th century: Abolition and the American Civil War

 The abolitionism movement achieved success in the 19th century.
 The Atlantic slave trade was abolished in the United States in 1808, and by the end of the century, almost every government had banned slavery.
-The Slavery Abolition Act of 1833 banned slavery throughout the British Empire, and the Lei Áurea abolished slavery in Brazil in 1888.
+The Slavery Abolition Act 1833 banned slavery throughout the British Empire, and the Lei Áurea abolished slavery in Brazil in 1888.

 Abolitionism in the United States continued until the end of the American Civil War.
 Frederick Douglass and Harriet Tubman were two of many American abolitionists who helped win the fight against slavery.
 Douglass was an articulate orator and incisive antislavery writer, while Tubman worked with a network of antislavery activists and safe houses known as the Underground Railroad.

 The American Civil War took place from 1861 to 1865.
 Eleven southern states seceded from the United States, largely over concerns related to slavery.
 In 1863, President Abraham Lincoln issued the Emancipation Proclamation.
-Lincoln issued a preliminary on September 22, 1862 warning that in all states still in rebellion (Confederacy) on January 1, 1863, he would declare their slaves "then, thenceforward, and forever free."
+Lincoln issued a preliminary on September 22, 1862, warning that in all states still in rebellion (Confederacy) on January 1, 1863, he would declare their slaves "then, thenceforward, and forever free."
 He did so.
 The Thirteenth Amendment to the Constitution, ratified in 1865, officially abolished slavery in the entire country.

-Five days after Robert E. Lee surrendered at Appomattox Courthouse, Virginia, Lincoln was assassinated by actor and Confederate sympathiser John Wilkes Booth.
+Five days after Robert E. Lee surrendered at Appomattox Courthouse, Virginia, Lincoln was assassinated by actor and Confederate sympathizer John Wilkes Booth.

 Decline of the Ottoman Empire

+In 1817, the Principality of Serbia became suzerain from the Ottoman Empire, and in 1867, it passed a constitution that defined its independence from the Ottoman Empire.
 In 1830, Greece became the first country to break away from the Ottoman Empire after the Greek War of Independence.
 In 1831, the Bosnian Uprising against Ottoman rule occurred.
-In 1817, the Principality of Serbia became suzerain from the Ottoman Empire, and in 1867, it passed a constitution that defined its independence from the Ottoman Empire.
+In 1831, The First Egyptian–Ottoman War (1831–1833) occurred, between the Ottoman Empire and Egypt brought about by Muhammad Ali Pasha's demand to the Sublime Porte for control of Greater Syria, as reward for aiding the Sultan during the Greek War of Independence.
+As a result, Egyptian forces temporarily gained control of Syria, advancing as far north as Kütahya.
 In 1876, Bulgarians instigated the April Uprising against Ottoman rule.
-Following the Russo-Turkish War, the Treaty of Berlin recognized the formal independence of the Serbia, Montenegro, and Romania.
+Following the Russo-Turkish War, the Treaty of Berlin recognized the formal independence of Serbia, Montenegro, and Romania.
 Bulgaria became autonomous.

 China: Taiping Rebellion

-The Taiping Rebellion was the bloodiest conflict of the 19th century, leading to the deaths of around 20-30 million people.
+The Taiping Rebellion was the bloodiest conflict of the 19th century, leading to the deaths of around 20–30 million people.
 Its leader, Hong Xiuquan, declared himself the younger brother of Jesus Christ and developed a new Chinese religion known as the God Worshipping Society.
 After proclaiming the establishment of the Taiping Heavenly Kingdom in 1851, the Taiping army conquered a large part of China, capturing Nanjing in 1853.
 In 1864, after the death of Hong Xiuquan, Qing forces recaptured Nanjing and ended the rebellion.